ezriaz/CMT-NN/README.md

 # CMT-NN

 ## Overview
 This repository contains the main Python script `VAN_MU.py` for training the dataset.
-The dataset files are stored in compressed split archives due to their large size.
+The dataset files are stored in compressed split archives (7z format) due to their large size.

 ## Dataset Information
 The primary dataset used in this project is split into multiple compressed volumes: